tubesurf/LFE/README.md

 ## Shared library issues

 The paper by Ulrich Drepper "How To Write Shared Libraries" (https://akkadia.org/drepper/dsohowto.pdf) provides great detail on how a ELF shared library is loaded into memory.
-For a shared libary to be loaded to be used by a program the kernel requires the dynamic linker:
+For a shared library to be loaded to be used by a program the kernel requires the dynamic linker:
 * to determine and load dependencies,
 * relocate the application and all dependencies, and
 * initalize the application and dependencies in the correct order.

-As part of the relocaiton process the dynamic linker has to perform a relocation for all symbols that are going to be used at run-time that aren't know at link-time.
+As part of the relocation process the dynamic linker has to perform a relocation for all symbols that are going to be used at run-time that aren't know at link-time.
 From the paper it states that "Note that there is no problem if the scope contains more than one definition of the same symbol.
-The symbol lookup algorithm simply picks up the first definition it findes".
+The symbol lookup algorithm simply picks up the first definition it finds".
 Thus from what we have seen from the example is expected then in the case of the linker it will jsut take the first library that resolves the symbol.
 Thus if a attacker is using the LD_PRELOAD method there symbol will load first!
 If not then its could just be a matter of the name of the library getting loaded first and thus having its symbols used.

-A blog by Michael (https://holtstrom.com/michael/blog/post/437/Shared-Library-Symbol-Conflicts-%28on-Linux%29.html) provides a pratical example of where this can happen due to poor programming.
+A blog by Michael (https://holtstrom.com/michael/blog/post/437/Shared-Library-Symbol-Conflicts-%28on-Linux%29.html) provides a practical example of where this can happen due to poor programming.
 So when looking for libraries that are resolving the same symbols we should confirm if the intent is malicious.

 ## Contribution

-This blog post has been created for completing the requirments of the SecurityTube Linux Forensics Expert certification:http://www.securitytube-training.com/online-courses/linux-forensics/ as student ID SLE-2150.
-Undertaking the Linux Forensics Course it was possible to gain a stronger understanding of the forensics process involved with Linux systems and also appreciate the diffrence between memory anaylsis and more traditional forms of forensics.
+This blog post has been created for completing the requirements of the SecurityTube Linux Forensics Expert certification:http://www.securitytube-training.com/online-courses/linux-forensics/ as student ID SLE-2150.
+Undertaking the Linux Forensics Course it was possible to gain a stronger understanding of the forensics process involved with Linux systems and also appreciate the difference between memory analysis and more traditional forms of forensics.